 It is important to let go of your toxic hope so that you can see your toxic partner for who they are.

 You might want to seek help to let go of your toxic hope.

-Journaling is a great way to overcome toxic hope.
+Journaling is a great way to overcome toxic hope as the patterns of abuse will become more obvious to you through journaling.
 You will be able to look back in your journal and will see that over time things have not changed.

-In toxic relationships, we tend to forget how badly we are treated.
-The journal will be a point of reference for you to remember and realize that you are living in hope of something that will never happen.
+In abusive relationships, we tend to forget how badly we are treated.
+The journal will be a point of reference for you to remember and realize that you are living in toxic hope of something that will never happen.

 9. Trauma bonded

 When you are trauma-bonded to your partner, it means that you have an addiction to the feelings your partner gives you.
 It means that you can’t easily leave your partner because you need their abusive and toxic behavior.